 On July 4, 1776 the Congress officially adopted the final version of the Declaration of Independence.
 This day is still celebrated in the United States as Independence Day.

-Declaration of Independence - Click for larger view
+Click picture for larger view

 After the signing, the document was sent to a printer to make copies.
 Copies were sent to all the colonies where the declaration was read aloud in public and published in newspapers.
 A copy was also sent to the British government.